 But before I dive into the list of chores, first let me share a few important tips:

-* Be patient.
+- Be patient.
 They are going to mess up when they are learning and will probably need reminding of how to do their jobs well as they go along too.
 It’s good for me to remind myself that our son is only five- I can’t expect him to do things as well as an adult!

-* Praise your child liberally.
+- Praise your child liberally.
 Even if the job wasn’t done perfectly but you can tell they were doing their best, shower them with encouragement.
 I find that the more I thank our son for doing his job well, the better of a job he seems to do.
 Funny how that works!

 10 Chores for Four and Five Year Olds

-2. Set the table
+1. Set the table

-3. Clear the table
+2. Clear the table

 It is our 5 yr. old’s responsibility to help clear the table of dishes and leftover food.
-My husband or I often give him a bit of help, but there are time that he clears everything by himself- and he does a great job too!
+My husband or I often give him a bit of help, but there are times that he clears everything by himself- and he does a great job too!

-4. Empty the dishwasher
+3. Empty the dishwasher

-As they learn to be more careful, he became capable of taking out two glasses without any catastrophes.
-We also have found it helpful to have a designated spot where he puts the few things that he is not tall enough to put away.
+As they learn to be more careful, they become capable of taking out two glasses without any catastrophes.
+We also have found it helpful to have a designated spot where they put the few things that they aren’t tall enough to put away.

 Just a quick note, if you put sharp knives in your dishwasher be sure to remove them before your child gets started!

-5. Move laundry from washer to dryer
+4. Move laundry from washer to dryer

 To save money, I don’t use our dryer a lot.
-But when I do, I often get Logan to move the laundry from the washer over to the dryer.
+But when I do, I often get our son to move the laundry from the washer over to the dryer.
 It’s actually one of his favorite chores!

-6. Fold washcloths, rags, underwear and socks
+5. Fold washcloths, rags, underwear and socks

 He can get a little careless with folding the washcloths especially, so we’ve been really working on folding them neatly and evenly.
 I think it’s important that children learn to do their jobs well!

-7. Put laundry away
+6. Put laundry away

 We have a fairly large vacuum but our son can still pretty easily handle it.
-Obviously, he does not sweep as thoroughly as I would, but it sure helps keep the house cleaner if I have him vacuum a couple of times a week!
+Obviously, he does not vacuum as thoroughly as I would, but it sure helps keep the house cleaner if I have him vacuum a couple of times a week!

 9. Clean up toys

-They like to hurry and try to get the job done, so we’re constantly working at doing it neatly and putting things away nicely instead of just throwing everything haphazardly in the toy box.
+They like to hurry and try to get the job done and often get rather careless in the process, so we’re constantly working at doing it neatly and putting things away nicely instead of just throwing everything haphazardly in the toy box.
 (We have various containers that smaller toys go into to help keep it more organized.)